niteshbalusu11/lnd-grpc-rust/README.md

 Rust implementation of LND RPC client using async gRPC library `tonic_openssl`.

-This is a fork from https://github.com/yzernik/tonic_openssl_lnd but uses hex credentials over paths to be able to connect to LND remotely without directly reading from macaroon and cert files.

 ## About

-**Warning: this crate is in early development and may have unknown problems!
-Review it before using with mainnet funds!**

 This crate implements LND GRPC using [`tonic_openssl`](https://docs.rs/tonic-openssl/latest/tonic_openssl/) and [`prost`](https://docs.rs/prost/).
 Apart from being up-to-date at the time of writing (:D) it also allows `async` usage.